The Grand Knockout Tournament 1987

 On Wednesday 17th June 1987, two days before the broadcast of The Grand Knockout Tournament, BBC1 transmitted a 10-minute preview programme which explained what the event would be about and why it was being held.
 The programme went behind the scenes and featured interviews with those involved.
 Later, on Sunday 6th September 1987, the BBC followed this up with a more in-depth behind the scenes programme about The Grand Knockout Tournament (details in Knockout TV) lasting 45 minutes.

-Each team were allowed to play their Jokers twice.
-The Red Team (HRH Princess Anne’s ‘Save the Children Fund’ team) won both of their Joker games.
+Each team was allowed to play their Jokers twice.
+Red (HRH Princess Anne’s team, playing for Save the Children Fund) won both of their Joker games.
 This was not equalled by any of the other three teams.

 Publishers Collins issued a hardcover book about the event, Knockout: The Grand Charity Tournament for the Christmas market that year (details in Collectables).